 Yet, in spite of all his wisdom, Solomon did not pass the test of success.

 “For it was so, when Solomon was old, that his wives turned his heart after other gods...
 For Solomon went after Ashtoreth the goddess of the Sidonians, and after Milcom the abomination of the Ammonites.
 Solomon did evil in the sight of the LORD...”
 (1 Kings 11:4-6)

 Although he had a glorious beginning, Solomon died an idolater.

 Two Other Kings

 Following Solomon, the kingdom was divided.
-All the kings of Israel, the northern kingdom, became idolaters and were rejected by the LORD.
-Many of the kings of the southern kingdom, Judah, also turned away from the LORD into idolatry.
+All the kings of Israel, the northern kingdom, became idolaters and were rejected by the Lord.
+Many of the kings of the southern kingdom, Judah, also turned away from God into idolatry.
 There were, however, some truly righteous kings in Judah.
 Yet none of them fully passed the test of success.